 When you arrive for surgery, you will be provided with some form of dental sedation so you will feel relaxed and comfortable during surgery.
 Using a surgical guide that outlines the predetermined placement for the implants, the oral surgeon will create small pilot holes in your jaw.
 The surgeon can then insert the implants, typically with a bone growth supplement.
 Depending on the location and number of missing teeth, you may be provided with a temporary restoration to help with dental function during your recovery.

 It will take approximately three to six months for your implants to fuse to your jawbone and for your gums to heal.
 It is important to avoid any overly crunchy or hard foods during this time.
 Forceful biting can cause the implants to move, which can result in implant failure.
 We will closely monitor your healing progress to avoid any complications.
 Once the implants are stable, you will return to our office so we can take impressions for your final restoration.
 We will send these impressions to a local dental lab where a technician will craft your custom restoration.
 It can take about two weeks for this process.
 Once your restoration is ready, Dr. Coffey will affix it to the abutments of your implants and ensure a secure and comfortable fit.

 Dental implant surgery does involve several steps.
 However, in our experience most patients find the process is easier than they expected.
-To learn more about dental implant surgery and dental implants cost, contact our dental office today to schedule a consultation.
+To learn more about the procedure, your candidacy, and dental implants cost, contact our dental office today to schedule a consultation.

 Please use this form to contact us.
 We will get back to you as soon as possible.